Nonso30/alx-system_engineering-devops/0x02-shell_redirections/README.md

-a script fotr listing etc password file a script for listing the content of two files a script printing the last ten lines
+a script fotr listing etc password file a script for listing the content of two files a script printing the last ten lines a script for displaying the first 10 numbers